Hanabi-Live/hanabi-live/docs/FEATURES.md

 * A shared replay is similar to a normal replay, but others can join to have a coordinated review session.
 * At the end of each game, you will automatically be put into a shared replay with everyone who played the game.
 * The leader controls what turn is being shown.
 By default, the leader will be the person who created the game or created the shared replay.
 * Players can "break free" of what the leader is showing by clicking the "Pause Shared Turns" button, or by manually navigating to a different turn.
-To resyncronize with the team, they need to click on the "Use Shared Turns Button".
+To resynchronize with the team, they need to click on the "Use Shared Turns Button".
 (The up arrow and down arrow are also shortcuts for clicking on this button.)
 * The leader can right-click on a card to highlight it with a red arrow (to point out things to the other players).
 * The current leader can be seen by hovering over the "👑" icon in the bottom right-hand corner.
-* The leader role can be transfered by right-clicking the crown.
+* The leader role can be transferred by right-clicking the crown.

 #### Hypotheticals